 Edinburgh around the holidays is just plain fun.
 There's a German market on The Mound where you can ride a Ferris wheel or sip some mulled wine.
 There's an ice skating rink that's fun for all ages.
-And a street carnival nearby adds some color to this Scottish city.
+And there's a street carnival nearby that adds some additional color to the city.

 The fireworks were followed by everyone linking arms and singing “Auld Lang Syne” — a tradition that began right here in Scotland.

 I can't think of a better way to ring in a new year than throwing myself into a freezing cold river — can you?

 This year, I took part in the Loony Dook on New Year's Day, which consists of about a thousand people in silly costumes parading through the town of South Queensferry and then plunging into the River Forth.
 Yes it was cold, and yes it was crazy.
 But it was also SO MUCH FUN.

 6. Art on New Years Day